-The return takes the form of a table into which trusts enter details of each separate land and property asset that they hold.
-The details required are:

-- academy name automatically populated based on the UPIN entered - UPIN entered directly as detailed in 1.7 - description of the property selected from a dropdown menu - net book value as it is included as part of the fixed asset note in the financial return - whether freehold or leasehold - donor/lessor/purchaser type selected from a dropdown menu - lease term (if relevant) in years - lease type (if relevant) operating or finance: this should match the classification adopted in the finance return - rental type (if relevant) whether market value, nominal or not applicable (if freehold)
+- The return takes the form of a table into which trusts enter details of each separate land and property asset that they hold.
+The details required are: - academy name automatically populated based on the UPIN entered - UPIN entered directly as detailed in 1.7.
+This includes the option to choose "preopening" for land and property assets that are held by trusts for academies that are not yet open at 31 August 2015. - description of the property selected from a dropdown menu - net book value as it is included as part of the fixed asset note in the financial return - · whether freehold or leasehold - donor/lessor/purchaser type selected from a dropdown menu - lease term (if relevant) in years - lease type (if relevant) operating or finance.
+This should match the classification adopted in the finance return. - rental type (if relevant) whether market value, nominal or not applicable (if freehold)